Skip to main content

 Rhizoctonia:

-Another soilborne pathogen causing damping off, root and stem rots, and in some cases leaf blights, often in summer.
+Another soilborne greenhouse fungal pathogen causing damping off, root and stem rots, and in some cases leaf blights, often in summer.
 Similar to some species of Pythium, Rhizoctonia has a very broad host range and can infect many different plants.
 If applied proactively and with sufficient time to colonize, Actinovate is extremely effective in controlling Rhizoctonia – in recent field trials against Rhizoctonia solani, Actinovate showed pathogen control comparable to both SDHI (FRAC group 7) and strobilurin (FRAC group 11) type conventional fungicides when applied at planting.

 Powdery mildew